RonnenPodolsky/RonnenPodolsky/README.md

 ## 🔭 My goals for 2023

-- Engineer some software with guidance of awesome engineers!
+- Engineer quality software with guidance of awesome engineers!
    - Currently working on a Frontend React project for a client.
-- Become a React expert, but open to learn other frameworks.
+- Becoming the best React developer I can be.

-## 🎖️ What I used to do in 2013-2022
+### 🎖️ What I used to do in 2013-2022

 - Product management and Data analysis.

-## 💫 What I did to achieve my goal?
+### 💫 What I did to achieve my goal?

 - 🧑‍💻 8-month bootcamp @[masterschool](https://github.com/Masterschool-Web).
 - 👷 Building projects.
 Checkout https://we-got-u-3.vercel.app/.